Toglefritz/flutter_splendid_ble/README.md

   responding.
 - Remember to handle the various states of the connection such as connecting, connected, disconnecting, and disconnected.
+- As always, dispose of any stream subscriptions when they are no longer needed to avoid memory leaks and unnecessary processing.

 ### Performing Service/Characteristic Discovery on a BLE Peripheral: